IanCannonGA/GA-Project-1/readme.md

   1.2.
 A set of winning conditions. (n.b.
 3x10 slots = 1000 outcomes... brute force is inadvisable; a total-value-of-reels may be needed.)

 _2. Define variables to track the game state:_\
   2.1.
-The player "wallet."\
+The player credits/current amount remaining.\
   2.2.
 The readouts of the slot machine reels.\
   2.3.
-The amount wagered from the wallet.\
+The amount wagered from credits.\
-  2.4.
-The current wallet amount remaining.\
-  (ICEBOX 2.5.
+  (ICEBOX 2.4.
 The number of rounds played.)

 _3. Create cache elements:_\
   3.1.
 All three reels.\
   3.2.
-Wallet display of credits remaining. \
+Display of credits remaining. \
   3.3.
-Amount being bet from the Wallet.\
+Amount being bet from credits.\
   (ICEBOX 3.4.
 Total number of rounds played.)

 _4. When loaded, the app should:_\